Dual $r$-Rank Decomposition and Its Applications

 \section{Dual $r$-rank Decomposition}

-In this section we generalize the full rank decomposition of real matrix to dual matrix, give the definitions of $r$-row full rank dual matrix, $r$-column full rank dual matrix, and dual $r$-rank decomposition.
-Furthermore, we give characterizations of the existence of the dual $r$-rank decomposition and a method of calculating the decomposition, as well as two examples.
+In this section we extend the full rank decomposition of real matrix to dual matrix.
+We also give the definitions of $r$-row full rank dual matrix, $r$-column full rank dual matrix, and dual $r$-rank decomposition.
+Furthermore, we give characterizations of the existence of the dual $r$-rank decomposition, a method of calculating the decomposition, and two examples.